MichaIng/DietPi-Docs/docs/software/remote_desktop.md

     connectd_installer
     ```

-    Once your account is created and linked to this system, you can select a port for Remot3.it to enable remote access.
+    Once your account is created and linked to this system, you can select a port for Remote.it to enable remote access.

 === "Access your device"

-    Sign into your Remot3.it account to access your devices remotely:
+    Sign into your Remote.it account to access your devices remotely:

     - URL = <https://remote.it/>